 Rick: Stay happy, healthy, enjoy my family, friends, and community.
 Make music at every opportunity, and continue to teach and explore my own music that evolves from my life.
 I would like to record an instrumental album of contemporary guitar in the near future.
 I am building a music room onto my house so I can teach more and put on small house concerts for visiting friends.
 I would like to get across the idea that I learned from my parents, that music is something anyone can make at some level, and that the joy of making your own music can free you from the death grip of the commercial music industry.
 So the revolution is still happening within me.

 Tom: I am enjoying retirement, working on my house, playing lots of music (12 string guitar) and traveling whenever I can.
 I have been married for 28 years.

-I would like to thank you for taking your time.
-Would you like to send a message to your fans and to readers of It's Psychedelic Baby Magazine?
+Would you like to send a message to your fans and to readers of It’s Psychedelic Baby Magazine?